JasonNero/MoLab/docs/usage/inference-parameters.md

 - `unpack_randomness`: The randomness applied during unpacking.
 - `editable_features`: The features (joint positions, rotations and velocities) that are extracted from the input motion.

+Finally, there are some experimental options:

+- `jacobian_ik`: Whether to use Jacobian IK instead of Basic IK.
+- `foot_ik`: Whether to use foot IK.

 For an extended list of available parameters see the API Reference, specifically the [InferenceArgs][models.condmdi.molab_condmdi.inference_worker.InferenceArgs] class.